 Risk Management Roundup

-This edition of Risk Management Roundup features new bus seatbelt regulations, the state's new unemployment wage-reporting system, and tips for make data-informed decisions.
+This edition of Risk Management Roundup features new bus seatbelt regulations, the state's new unemployment wage-reporting system, and changes to your risk management dashboard on the Fund website.

 Changes Coming to Texas Unemployment System Platform